1. INTRODUCTION

 Some of the recipients to which we disclose personal information are located overseas including in Canada, France, Germany, Japan, United Kingdom and the United States of America.

-These overseas recipients will often be subject to obligations to protect the personal information they have access to, but they may not meet specific requirements of Australian privacy laws, and where you agree to this Policy you may not have rights against us or them under Australian privacy laws.
+These overseas recipients will often be subject to obligations to protect the personal information they have access to, but they may not be subject to the specific requirements of Australian privacy laws.

 We endeavour to keep your personal information accurate, complete and up to date.

-Subject to the exceptions set out in the Privacy Act, you may seek access to and correction of the personal information which we hold about you by contacting our Privacy Officer by email to [email protected] .
-We will require you to verify your identity and to specify what information you require.
+Subject to the exceptions set out in the Privacy Act, you may seek access to and correction of the personal information which we hold about you by contacting our Privacy Officer via ruok.org.au/contact .
+We will require you to verify your identity.
+Please provide as much detail as you can about the particular information you seek, in order to help us locate it.
 If a fee is payable for providing access, you will be advised of the likely cost in advance.

 We may say “no” to your request for correction, but we’ll tell you why in writing.
 If we do say “no”, you can ask us to make a note of your requested correction with the information.